Video Lab: Measurement

 %Error = [(actual – measured)/actual] x 100%

-8. Conclusion(s) (Summarize your findings and answer the following "What if?" question: If your stopwatch systematically undermeasured the time for the oscillations how would thathave affected your calculation of the unknown mass?)
+8. Conclusion(s) (Summarize your findings and answer the following "What if?" question: If your stopwatch systematically undermeasured the time for the oscillations how would that have affected your calculation of the unknown mass?
+For example, if your measured times were all 0.3 seconds short would you still arrive at the same unknown mass?
+You need to create another data table and do a second analysis to find out.
+Explain your findings.)